 Yes, size does matter, but sometimes the biggest isn’t the best for everyone.
 A shotgun can be too heavy, kick too much, or penetrate too much.
 Some people can handle it and some can’t.
 Also, abilities change over time, for better or worse.
 That said, let’s talk size.

-Like a law enforcement or military shotgun, the tactical shotgun should have a short barrel, 18 inches is the shortest civilian-legal length (outside of shotgun-style firearms, such as the Mossberg 590 Shockwave).
+Like a law enforcement or military shotgun, the tactical shotgun should have a short barrel, 18.5 inches is the shortest civilian-legal length (outside of shotgun-style firearms, such as the Mossberg 590 Shockwave).
+Making it more agile, the shorter barrel keeps the gun maneuverable in close confines—such as a house.

 The gauge of choice for the tactical shotgun is almost universally the 12 gauge, but other gauges can work as well.
 The 20 is not a 12, but being on the receiving end of a load of 20 gauge buckshot or slug will certainly ruin your day.
 There is the added side benefit of being much more user-friendly than a 12 gauge for smaller-framed members of your family.
 A 20 gauge tactical shotgun is a great idea from the standpoint of maneuverability since, in home defense situations, you may use your shotgun to check the interior of your home.